dataEcto/health-bar/README.md

 I THINK what I can do is just make each difficulty level a new scene.
 Saves me time, I reckon.

+5/30/18
+Most of the changes are within my pushes, so I won't list them here.
+I think I'll just write down what I'm going to need to implement.
+I'll need some more levels of difficulty, and fix up those transitions and make it more consistent (which should be pretty easy to do though).
+I still need the aesthetic for the game.
+I'm not sure if I want to do the gritty tortue theme.
+Maybe a anti bullying kind of deal i dont  know.
+I can ask.

+This all reminds me of that Nintendo Tofu prototype...